SoFi Stadium: 2026 FIFA World Cup

+Inside SoFi Stadium during the quarter-final match between Spain and Belgium at the 2026 FIFA World Cup.

 The local bid for Los Angeles in the 2026 FIFA World Cup was organized by private businesses led by AEG with assistance from the Los Angeles Sports and Entertainment District Commission, Los Angeles FC, the LA Galaxy, and Rose Bowl Stadium.
 The Los Angeles City Council approved the bid after private businesses showed support and offered to pay hosting costs.
-SoFi Stadium was initially not selected as a bidding venue in the winning Canada–Mexico–United States bid because the organizing committee left unbuilt venues out of its final evaluations.
-The American bid to host the World Cup was selected by FIFA on June 13, 2018, and SoFi stadium will host multiple matches during the tournament.
-SoFi Stadium is one of sixteen venues set to host matches.
-It is also one of eleven US venues being used and is one of two venues in California which will host matches, the other being Levi's Stadium in the San Francisco Bay Area.
+SoFi Stadium was initially not selected as a bidding venue in the winning Canada–Mexico–United States bid because the organizing committee left unbuilt venues out of its final evaluations, but it was later added to the proposal.
+The United bid to host the World Cup was selected by FIFA on June 13, 2018, and SoFi stadium was confirmed to host multiple matches during the tournament.
+SoFi Stadium was one of sixteen venues set to host matches.
+It was also one of eleven US venues being used and was one of two venues in California which hosted matches, the other being Levi's Stadium in the San Francisco Bay Area.

+In June 2026, workers at SoFi Stadium voted 96 percent in favor of authorizing a strike in early June 2026 after working for a year without a contract.
+Unite Here Local 11, representing nearly 2,000 food service workers employed by Legends Hospitality, cited stalled negotiations over pay and safety protections related to potential ICE activity at the stadium.
+The union had asked FIFA and stadium operators to bar ICE from the venue and filed complaints with California regulators over FIFA's accreditation process, which collected workers' nationality and country of birth.
+On June 1, Los Angeles County Sheriff Robert Luna said federal officials had told him that civil immigration enforcement would not take place at World Cup games or events in Los Angeles.
+A tentative agreement was reached on June 8, three days before the stadium's first match, preserving a contractual right for workers to strike if the union determines that federal immigration enforcement threatens worker safety during a match.

-The stadium lacks a regulation-sized soccer field due to its narrow width, which has been criticized by FIFA officials.
+The stadium lacked a regulation-sized soccer field due to its narrow width, which has been criticized by FIFA officials.
 To satisfy FIFA requirements, several field level seats would be removed and the turf surface replaced by a grass field.
 In September 2023, Stan Kroenke threatened to pull hosting from the stadium until a dispute regarding revenue sharing between him and FIFA could be resolved, though it was confirmed in January 2024 that the stadium would still be hosting matches.
 On February 4, 2024, it was announced that the stadium would host the opening match for the United States on June 12, 2026, as well as their third group match on June 25, 2026.
-SoFi Stadium will host eight matches: five group stage matches, two Round of 32 matches and a quarterfinals match.
+SoFi Stadium hosted eight matches: five group stage matches, two Round of 32 matches and a quarterfinal match.